Email Questions@dhe.state.co.us for college transcipts,student complaints,reverse transfer and SURDs consents

 How institution is providing information to students on how to receive support regarding sexual misconduct:

 We notify students with emails at the start of each semester.
 We publish our process on our website.
 Athletes and RA’s are specifically trained in person about college sexual misconduct processes.
 Messages are also sent via text, and posters and flyers are displayed.
+When guidelines change, we update the website, and then we send notice of the changes to all students and employees via email.

 Sexual Misconduct Trainings provided by institution: